Mortimerp9/MetaDataMover/README.txt

 You can also tell the tool to extract other EXIF information by putting the field name between ':' in the pattern:
 %Y/%m/%d/:Model:/
-will put the photos in subdirectories by date and model of the camera.
+will put the photos in subdirectories by date of the photo and model of the camera.

-This will only work on files with EXIF fields and on system with exiftool installed.
+This will only work on files with the correct meta data fields.

 There are also special patterns:
 :basename: is the name of the file, without extensions